-- 1. Have the girls discuss what they will do to clean up an oil spill.
+- 1. Have the youth discuss what they will do to clean up an oil spill.
 Have them brainstorm and list some priorities of what should be done first. - 2.
 Try to stop the oil from spreading in the pan. - 3.
 Are there materials that you can use to stop the oil from spreading or to contain the oil spill?
-Have the girls try to keep the oil near the center of the pan. - 4.
+Have the youth try to keep the oil near the center of the pan. - 4.
 Use the materials provided to "clean up" the oil spill.
 Try to remove the oil from the water.
 Think of what materials will be good to soak up the oil from the water. - 5.
 Evaluate how successful you were at cleaning up the oil spill.
 Determine how much of the oil you removed.
 Create another oil spill and see how effective you can be in the cleanup.
 Would you use the same strategies if the oil spill occurred out in the middle of the ocean than if it occurred near a rocky shoreline?

 Oil spills have a huge impact on marine plant and animal life.
-Fish use their gills to breathe (take in oxygen) and when that water is covered in oil, the fish suffocate because they are unable to obtain the oxygen that they need to survive.
-Birds use their wings for flight and insulation.
-When the feathers on their wings are covered in oil they cannot fly and stay warm.
-This can make them sick and can result in death.
+Fish use their gills to breathe (take in oxygen), and when that water is covered in oil, the fish suffocate.